ferdavid1/CraterSphere/README.md

 3-D modeling of Mars and its craters in Python

 # Details
-units of diameter are in km
+- Units of diameter are in km
+- Note to Fernando: Must be run on local python3.6 (localpy), not Anaconda python